-Disclosure: I received complimentary samples of products sold on UncommonGoods to review.
+Burgers just seem to go with BBQ but it’s time to grill up something out of the ordinary – Buffalo Burgers.
+They’re lean, tasty & awesomely delicious!
+I received complimentary samples of products sold on UncommonGoods to create this recipe.
 As always, all opinions are 100% my own.

 Are you ever stumped as to what present to buy for that special man in your life?
 It seems that besides shirts, ties, golf paraphernalia and car accessories, which he has been given time and time again, I come up against a mental block.

 So I was wondering what I should get my husband for our anniversary which also happens to fall on Father’s Day this year.
 Nothing like putting the pressure on to get something special that will cover both events.
 Well I am happy to say that UncommonGoods came to the rescue!
 I had seen them pop up in my emails and Facebook before and when they asked me to pick out a few products from their Gifts for Men collection here, and write something up, I just jumped at the chance.

 So I bet you’re wondering why I like this company, I mean besides the huge array of products they carry.
 Well, let me tell you.

 - They support small artists and designers that craft unique items

 - Over half of their items are handcrafted & over 1/3 incorporate recycled or upcycled materials

 - They believe business should impact the world in a positive way

 - They donate $1 of every sale to a non-profit organization of your choice